The Warlords of Draenor Mage Guide

 With Cataclysm, the only race that cannot be a mage is the Tauren.
 This is also true in Mists of Pandaria.
 Yes, that means that Pandarens can be mages.

-Skill counts for more than race, though.
+Skill counts for more a lot more than race, though, especially in Warlords.
 Play what you like.

 Is there Zen in Magery?
-We’ll find out in Mists of Pandaria.
-Pandarens are listed here since they get to choose, once they leave the starting area, whether they will join Horde or Alliance.
+Pandarens get to choose sides, once they leave the starting area, whether they will join Horde or Alliance.

 - Can stun enemies with a quick strike of their hand.
-Might have situational use for a Mage, allowing an excape from melee range.
+Might have situational use for a Mage, allowing an escape from melee range.

 - Rested (as from an Inn) XP lasts longer for faster leveling.